Leadership Team

 Lab Technician

 Mariah is a Lab Technician in the Frey lab.
-She is interested in assisting in research projects including ergosterol extraction for estimating fungal biomass and measuring soil microbial function through respiration measurements in the field.
+She earned her Bachelor of Science in Biology from UNH in Fall 2022.
+Currently, she is assisting in research projects including ergosterol extraction for estimating fungal biomass and measuring soil microbial function through respiration measurements in the field.
 She is also learning about how soil warming affects the environment and ecosystem in New England.

 Sean Schaefer